 After they had finished their shooting for the morning they went into a meeting room to watch the video playback together.

 The team was asked to keep an eye on the photographer as he set about his work moving through the studio space to fiddle with lighting packs, adjust exposure, change the staging for particular products, and finally capture each shot.

 They then went through the same exercise while watching the assistant attend to her tasks—prepping samples, checking the monitor, moving products that had been shot, and changing the set over from tabletop to overhead and back again.

 The outcome of this analysis: it became clear to the team from watching the video that they were taking too long to shoot.
 The walk that the photographer was taking was unnecessarily long.
 And the same was true for the stylist.
 The set was too large, or at least larger than it needed to be.
 In short, flow production was needed.

 Not only were the photographer and stylist spending too much time walking around the set but while the assistant was changing the set over the photographer was idle waiting to shoot.

-One of the central tenets in lean is the elimination of waste and focusing on value add steps.
+One of the central tenets of lean and flow production is the elimination of large quantities of waste and focusing on value add steps.
 This waiting for the set change kept the photographer from the value add step of capturing product images and was also an example of waste in their process.
 The team quickly identified both issues and had an idea to address both problems with a single solution.